parthenon-hpc-lab/parthenon/docs/interface/Metadata.md

 ### Variable Behaviors

-These flags can be used to tell an application code how to treat a varaible in relation to the problem.
+These flags can be used to tell an application code how to treat a variable in relation to the problem.

 - `Metadata::Advected` implies a variable is advected with the flow of another variable, e.g., a velocity.